AdamWandoch/indeed-bot/Readme.md

-##### :exclamation::exclamation::exclamation: MY AWS ACCOUNT HAS BEEN SUSPENDED :exclamation::exclamation::exclamation:
+##### :exclamation::exclamation::exclamation: MY AWS ACCOUNT HAS BEEN SUSPENDED, AN INSTANCE IS DEPLOYED ON HEROKU INSTEAD :exclamation::exclamation::exclamation:
 ##### :exclamation::exclamation::exclamation: RUN THE PROJECT LOCALLY, CHECK HEROKU_MASTER BRANCH OR CONTACT ME FOR INFO :exclamation::exclamation::exclamation:

 # IndeedBot Scanner